 Arrange your eggshells in an egg carton.
 Using a spoon, fill each eggshell pot with pre-moistened seed starting mix.

 Place a couple of seeds in each “pot” according to your seed-sowing instructions.
-Leave the egg carton in a sunny south-facing window.
+Leave the egg carton in a sunny south-facing window in the warmest room in your house.